- ABOUT US

 Ned grew up in the scenic Nelson area of New Zealand where him and his four brothers were introduced to the outdoors at a young age.
 He landed his first "outdoors job" as a canoe instructor doing multi-day canoe trips with a scout summer camp in Canada.
 Upon returning home he enrolled himself in the Sir Edmund Hillary Outdoor Pursuits Center (OPC) in the Central North Island gaining a diploma in outdoor education.
 His OPC diploma covered not just hard skills in white water kayaking, climbing, mountaineering, mountain biking, navigation but also skills in group management, risk assessment and team building.
 After graduating he landed a job as a glacier guide in Franz Josef on the west coast of the South Island furthering his skills during the weekends exploring the world-class mountains and rivers in the area.
 After getting itchy feet he went over to Thailand for some work experience with the Wild Planet and fell in love with the people and culture and decided to stay on with the Wild Planet family.
 Ned is an IRF Raft Guide, NZMGA Hard Ice Guide, Rescue 3 White Water Rescue Technician, NZOIA Kayak Instructor, SSI Scuba Instructor, REACT RIGHT First Aid Instructor & WFR wilderness first responder.

-After a short career in IT and banking, Fion followed his passion for the outdoors leaving his native Ireland and relocating to Thailand where he initially worked as with our team in Koh Tao as a dedicated dive instructor before crossing over to Wild Planet and our range of outdoor programs.
-Fion is an all round outdoor guide covering water, jungle, caves and parks.
-When not guiding a raft ( his is both an IRF and ADV Res 3 guide) or heading up an MTB program he can be found at his laptop using his IT skills to develop our google based expedition mapping system.
+After a short career in IT and banking, Fionn followed his passion for the outdoors.
+Leaving his native Ireland and relocating to Thailand, where he initially worked with our team in Koh Tao as a dedicated dive instructor before crossing over to The Wild Planet, where he now takes part in our wide range of outdoor programmes.
+Fionn is an all round outdoor guide covering water, jungle, caves and national parks.
+When not guiding a raft or heading up an MTB program, he can be found at his laptop using his IT skills to develop our google based expedition mapping system.